aaron-grau/curic/javascript/projects/ttt_node/README.md

 # Tic Tac Toe

+## Learning Goals

++ Be able to write object-oriented JavaScript programs comfortably

 [Here][ruby-ttt]'s a link to the old instructions for Tic Tac Toe.

 * Write a `Board` class in `ttt/board.js`.